-This is one of the best-known proverbs.
+This is one of the notable proverbs from Scripture.
 Most of us know it by heart, but do we understand the depths of its meaning?
 And do we really live as the proverb suggests?

 Let us first break down the key words: TRUST and LEAN.
 Below are the Cambridge dictionary definitions.